 - The anime series Grimm's Fairy Tale Classics and a live-action film starring Kristin Kreuk and Miranda Richardson named them after the days of the week from Monday to Sunday.

-- Snow White and the Huntsman named them after letters of the Old Irish medieval alphabet: Beith, Coll, Duir, Gort, Muir, Nion, and Quert.
+- Snow White & the Huntsman named them after letters of the Old Irish medieval alphabet: Beith, Coll, Duir, Gort, Muir, Nion, and Quert.
 An eighth dwarf is named Gus.

 - No Ontological Inertia: Everything the queen does to Snow White works this way.
 Stabbed by a poisoned comb?
 No problem!
 Just remove the comb and you'll be fine!
 Justified in the case of the first attempt, which was a corset.
 It was tied so tight that she couldn't breathe, thus cutting it off in time saved her.

 - Offing the Offspring: In early versions, the Queen was Snow White's biological mother, yet she was still jealous of her daughter and tried to kill her.

 - Our Dwarves Are All the Same: The seven dwarfs are short and mine for ore, otherwise there are no other explicitly mentioned traits they seem have in common with dwarfs/dwarves in modern (read: post-Tolkien) fantasy literature.